casper-network/docs/source/docs/casper/glossary/H.md

 ---

+## Hash {#hash}

+A cryptographic function that creates a fixed-length output from input of any length.
+Casper networks use the [blake2b](/glossary/B/#blake2b) function.

 ## Highway {#highway}

 A consensus protocol that allows clients to use different confidence thresholds to convince themselves that a given block is _finalized_.
 The full paper is found in GitHub: <https://github.com/casper-network/highway>.